DataDog/kics/documentation/rules/terraform/aws/ca_certificate_identifier_is_outdated.md

 ### Description

  AWS RDS instances require the use of a trusted and up-to-date Certificate Authority (CA) certificate for encrypted connections.
-If the `ca_cert_identifier` attribute is set to an outdated value like `"rds-ca-2015"` instead of the recommended `"rds-ca-2019"`, as shown below:
+If the `ca_cert_identifier` attribute is set to an outdated value such as `"rds-ca-2015"`, instead of the recommended `"rds-ca-2019"`, as shown below, the database may be vulnerable to deprecation-related outages or security issues due to expired or compromised certificates.

 ```
 ca_cert_identifier = "rds-ca-2015"
 ```

-the database may be vulnerable to deprecation-related outages or security issues due to expired or compromised certificates.
 Using the correct CA certificate ensures continued support, compliance, and secure encrypted communications with the database.

 ## Compliant Code Examples